Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 For a fun night out, follow the Romans driving to the town of Ariccia on the Alban Hills, eating and drinking in one of the numerous tavernas (called "fraschette").
 The undisputed queen of dinner is the famous porchetta di Ariccia (mouth-watering pork roast).
 Drink the local wine called romanella and fill your plate with traditional food: do not stop at the classic Roman first courses, order the giant olives of Gaeta, the buffalo mozzarella and the coppiette (spicy strips of dried pork meat).
 The vibe is great and the view from the Ariccia bridge is stunning!

-Finally, if you are in Rome in summer and the heat is killing you head to Ostia and take a dip in the sea: it might not be the Caribbean Sea, but it always works against the heat.
+Finally, if you are in Rome in summer and the heat is killing you head to Ostia, the pearl of the Roman coast, and take a dip in the sea: it might not be the Caribbean Sea, but it always works against the heat.
 Just take metro B to Piramide and then the train to Ostia Lido.
 A note that Ostia tends to be very crowded on summer weekends.

-If you prefer a sea with crystal clear water and fine white sand, take the train from Roma Termini to Sperlonga (just over an hour) and enjoy one of the best beaches in the Tyrrhenian Sea.
+If you prefer a sea with crystal clear water and fine white sand, take the train from Roma Termini to Sperlonga (just over an hour) and enjoy one of the best beaches of the Tyrrhenian Sea in an enchanting village of the Latium coast.